Waqas-Rashid/Waqas-s_Analytics_portfolio/README.md

 ## [Project 5.
 Covid data set analysis](https://github.com/Waqas-Rashid/Data-Analytics-Sql-data-exploration/blob/main/CovidDataAnalysis.sql)

-Description yet to be added, you can visit the link to explore untile then.
+Description yet to be added, you can visit the link to explore until then.